Achieve better HIV outcomes using quality of life measures

 Service providers can use these insights to make better decisions and improve care plans that will help them meet both clinical- and non-clinical goals.

-Modern HIV treatment (ART) helps people with HIV (PLHIV) to achieve better health outcomes.
+Modern HIV treatment (ART) helps people living with HIV to achieve better health outcomes.
 The benefits of ART are the strongest if people can achieve an undetectable viral load (UVL).

-- 95% of all PLHIV know their HIV status
+- 95% of all people living with HIV know their HIV status

 - 95% of all people with known HIV infection will receive sustained ART